brianteeter/Leet-Code-Solutions-JavaScript/README.md

 I'm a fan of JavaScript in general, so a lot of solutions will be written in JavaScript.
 Where the solution is in JavaScript I'm using Mocha for my local testing so I can do some test cases before I submit then to LeetCode.
 I also use WebStorm, because its awesome.
 I've provided the /.idea/ files in this repo so anyone else who uses WebStorm can just clone and go.

 Eventually I'll get _fancy_ and start to use some Java, C#, C++, Go, Rust, Python, or whatever in some of my solutions.
 We'll see.

+I have another project with Leet Code solutions in Java, check it out here:  https://github.com/brianteeter/Leet-Code-Solutions-Java

 ## How to Use